Why do you need a blog in 2021?

 But it is 2021, and COVID has accelerated the future of work and digital literacy by ten years.

-In 2021 we are way past people scratching their heads about Twitter and a blog.
+In 2021 we were way past people scratching their heads about Twitter and a blog.

 London Bloggers Meet Up